Rendering courtesy of Pacific Steel Group

 San Diego-based Pacific Steel Group has held a groundbreaking ceremony for a planned recycled-content electric arc furnace (EAF) steel mill in Mojave, California.

-An early March LinkedIn post by Richard Chapman, president and CEO of the Kern County (California} Economic Development Corp. refers to the under-construction mill as a 500,000-square-foot micro mill and a $600 million project.
+An early March LinkedIn post by Richard Chapman, president and CEO of the Kern County Economic Development Corp. in California says the under-construction mill is a 500,000-square-foot micromill representing a $600 million investment.

 “Today marks a significant economic development milestone for the region,” Chapman writes in his post.
-“This will be California's first new steel production facility in five decades,” he adds.
+“This will be California's first new steel production facility in five decades."

-The construction of the mill ran into delays that Pacific Steel blamed in part on Texas-based Commercial Metals Co., itself an EAF steel producer and processor of recycled metals.
+The construction of the mill ran into delays that Pacific Steel blamed in part on Irving, Texas-based CMC, itself an EAF steel producer and processor of recycled metals.

-Last November, a judge ruled in favor of Pacific Steel in a restraint of trade suit it filed against CMC regarding CMC’s claimed exclusive right to purchase steel mill equipment from Italy-based Danieli.
+Last November, a judge ruled in favor of Pacific Steel in a restraint of trade suit it filed against CMC regarding CMC’s claimed exclusive right to purchase steel mill equipment from Italian company Danieli.

 Just five months later, according to the Kern County Economic Development Corp. and local media reports, Pacific Steel is moving ahead with mill construction plans it formulated in 2019 (according to its lawsuit).

-An online report by Bakersfield, California-based KGET, the micro mill now under construction will start operating in 2027.
+An report from KGET in California says the micromill will start operating in 2027.

 On its website, Pacific Steel Group (no relation to Montana-based Pacific Steel & Recycling) refers to itself as “California’s leading reinforcing steel fabricator.”

-The KGET story refers to California as the world’s fifth largest economy yet being a state that “doesn’t produce a single pound of steel.”
+The KGET report notes that California is the world’s fifth largest economy yet “doesn’t produce a single pound of steel.”

 The last steel mill that operated in California was an EAF facility that went through several owners before being purchased by CMC in 2018.
 CMC idled the facility in 2020 and sold the land on which it sat in 2022.